neilenns/clearancelab/DEVELOPMENT.md

 To add or update data:

-1. Add or edit the JSON files under the [`seed/`](.devcontainer/seed/) folder
+1. Add or edit the JSON files under the [`seed/`](.devcontainer/seed/) folder.
-2. Rebuild the devcontainer, or run [`./seed/init.sh`](.devcontainer/seed/init.sh) inside the container to manually re-seed
+2. Rebuild the devcontainer, or run [`./seed/init.sh`](.devcontainer/seed/init.sh) inside the container to manually re-seed.

 The MongoDB VS Code extension is installed automatically and includes a connection named `Clearance Lab local dev` for access to the local database.
-To access the database from tools like MongoDB Compass use the value of the `MONGO_DB_CONNECTION_STRING` environment variable from [`devcontainer.json`](.devcontainer/devcontainer.json).
+To access the database from tools like MongoDB Compass, use the value of the `MONGO_DB_CONNECTION_STRING` environment variable from [`devcontainer.json`](.devcontainer/devcontainer.json).

 ## CI builds and deployment